boson-php/docs/03.window/window.md

 # Window

-The `Boson\Window class represents a window in the Boson [Application](application.md).
-It provides a way to manage window, including their properties, events, state, and associated [WebView](webview.md).
+The `Window` class represents a window in the
+Boson [Application](../03.application-apis/application.md).
+It provides a way to manage window, including their properties, events, state, and associated [WebView](../05.webview-apis/webview.md).

 ## Main Window